Gajol/ApplicationArchitecture/ARA/ARA-Goals.md

 ### Guidance: Rationalization.

-In cooperation with the business, business governance and other stakeholders development of functional and non-functional requirements must be rationalized.
+Development of functional and non-functional requirements must be rationalized to help simplify the systems and reduce development and operational costs.
+This rationalization requires advocating for change.
 There are many strategies to rationalize development to ensure the project can be completed on time, in an agile manner.
-Some strategies for recognized industry leaders include:
+Some rationalization guidance recognized by industry leaders include:

-  - "Reduce features, focus on the priorities" - [Basecamp - Feature Selection - Start with No](https://basecamp.com/gettingreal/05.3-start-with-no)
+  - __Reduce Features__:  "Reduce features, focus on the priorities"[^Rationalize-No]
-  - Apple had suffered from lousy engineering management and Steve Jobs was answering a negative question about a removed feature.
-Steve Jobs response was that "*Focusing is about saying no.   When you say no, you piss off people.*"- [Steve Jobs - Focus on Saying No - 1997](https://www.youtube.com/watch?v=H8eP99neOVs):
+  - __Focus__: "*Focusing is about saying no.   When you say no, you piss off people.*"[^Rationalize-Focus]
-  - Are we staying true to the vision? : [Basecamp - Priorities - Whats the Big Idea](https://basecamp.com/gettingreal/04.1-whats-the-big-idea):
+  - __Align to Vision__: "Are we staying true to the vision?"[^Rationalize-Vision]
-  - Prioritize, Focus on what you really want to deliver), Flexibility : Scope flexibility.
-It’s better to make half a product than a half-assed product. - [Basecamp - The Starting Line - Fix Time and Budget, Flexibility on Scope](https://basecamp.com/gettingreal/02.4-fix-time-and-budget-flex-scope):
+  - __Prioritize__: Prioritize, Focus on what you really want to deliver), Flexibility : Scope flexibility.
+It’s better to make half a product than a half-assed product.[^Rationalize-Prioritize]
-  -  *How does a project get to be a year behind schedule?
-One day at a time.* - [Fred Brooks 1979 Software Project Management - The Mythical man Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month). [the mythical man-month - 1975 - isbn](http://www.worldcat.org/isbn/0-201-00650-2)
+  - __Schedule__: *How does a project get to be a year behind schedule?
+One day at a time.*[^Rationalize-Schedule]

 ### Guidance: Reuse / Buy / Build.

-  Prior to a business case or project proceeds to development, any new application creation should be discussed with other stakeholders (e.g, TMO - Transformation Management Office, BRMO - Business Relationship Management Office, TRB - Technology Review Board and the AWG - Architecture Review Board).
+  Prior to a business case or project proceeds to development, any new application creation should be discussed with other stakeholders.
 If a new application is justified, the options analysis should consider the TBS Digital Standards and GC EARB Application Architecture Standards [^Guidance-5].
+In our department this list includes:

+  - TMO - Transformation Management Office,
+  - BRMO - Business Relationship Management Office,
+  - TRB - Technology Review Board and the
+  - AWG - Architecture Review Board).

   The following priorities for options analysis:

-  - Reuse:  Attempt to reuse what we currently own, or what other government departments / partners are using.
+  - __Reuse__:  Attempt to reuse what we currently own, or what other government departments / partners are using.
-  - Buy: Buy solutions and integrate into our enterprise architecture
+  - __Buy__: Buy solutions and integrate into our enterprise architecture
-  - Build:  As a last resort, custom build a solution.
+  - __Build__:  As a last resort, custom build a solution.
 This should be limited to business capabilities and processes that are unique to our department.
-Executive approval (Department Architecture Review Board)  required.
+Executive approval (Department Architecture Review Board - DARB)  required.

 ### Guidance: Document & Exercise Backup & Recovery

   All applications, regardless or criticality, must have a documented backup and recovery procedure.
-This needs to be exercised on a regular basis (at least annually) and must be done prior to deployment to production.
+The procedure must be exercised on a regular basis (at least annually) and must be done prior to deployment to production.

 ### Guidance: Develop as per the Criticality of the Application

   Business critical applications require a Business Continuity Plan (BCP) and Disaster Recovery Plan (DRP) to be documented and reviewed on a regular basis.
-The DRP must be excercised routinely.
+The DRP must be exercised routinely.

-  - [ ] Enterprise Architecture Gap : Formally identify the criticality of applications and record this in the department's official configuration management database (CMDB).
-Note: *As of this writing the CMDB is not the official source of truth for the list of critical applications.
-The project should clearly identity if this application is critical to allow for analysis and design of the quality attributes required for a critical application.
+  - [ ] Enterprise Architecture Gap : Formally identification of critical applications is not available.
+A formal list of application must be captured and recorded in the department's official configuration management database (CMDB).

+    - Note: *As of this writing the CMDB is not the official source of truth for the list of critical applications.
+In the interim, projects should clearly identity application criticality and allow for analysis and design of the quality attributes required for critical applications.*

 ### Guidance: Build Less and Stay Lean

-  BaseCamp has a few short-narratives on ways to stay-competitive; which can be adopted to our department attempting to reduce technical debt.
+  BaseCamp, a project management software provider, has a few short-narratives on ways to stay-competitive; which can be adopted to our department attempting to reduce technical debt.

   - [Basecamp - The Starting  - Build Less](https://basecamp.com/gettingreal/02.1-build-less):